A Diverse Workforce

 - Cameco is committed to creating and maintaining a welcoming, inclusive, barrier-free work environment which allows all employees to perform their jobs at an optimal level.

 - Achieving this desired environment depends upon mutual respect, creative problem solving and co-operation.

-- We are Canada's number one industrial employer of Aboriginal people and have been recognized as one of Canada's Best Diversity Employers since 2010.
+- We have been recognized as one of Canada's Best Diversity Employers since 2010.

 Members of a diverse workforce bring new ideas, perspectives, experiences and expertise to the company.
 This allows Cameco to continue to innovate, manage change, and grow as a respected industry leader and employer of choice.
 A diverse workforce helps Cameco to succeed.

 As a federally regulated company, Cameco complies with the federal Employment Equity Act by removing barriers that may make it difficult for some people to fully participate in the workforce, including those from the following four equity groups as defined in The Act:

 - people with disabilities